lucaArrotta/Python-library-for-Action-Unit-and-Emotion-recognition-with-CNNs-SVMs-and-SVRs/README.md

 Scripts:

-- FaceAligner, helpers: taken from [this tutorial](https://www.pyimagesearch.com/2017/05/22/face-alignment-with-opencv-and-python/)
+- FaceAligner, helpers: based on [this tutorial](https://www.pyimagesearch.com/2017/05/22/face-alignment-with-opencv-and-python/)
 - au_lib: this script implements the following functions
   - get\_img\_aus\_occurencies:      get the AUs occurencies from an image (using the SVMs)
   - get\_img\_aus\_intensities:      get the AUs intensities from an image (using the SVRs)